justinp42/portfolio/README.md

 # Justin Pham - Portfolio

-My personal portfolio website showcasing my projects and skills as a Computer Science student at University of Louisville.
+My personal portfolio website showcasing my projects and skills as a Computer Science and Engineering student at University of Louisville.

 ## Live Site